Ekram-Muahammad/laravel-SchemaForge/README.md

 + **Automated Code Generation:** SchemaForge automates the generation of migration files, models, controllers, seeders, factories, and views for your CRUD operations based on your database schema.

+## xwBenefits
++ **Efficiency:** Speed up your development workflow by seamlessly transitioning from schema design to code generation, data seeding, and schema cloning, all within a single package.

++ **Consistency:** Ensure consistency in your CRUD views, database schema, API resource methods, data seeding, and schema cloning, leading to more maintainable and organized code.

++ **Productivity:** Focus on building your application's logic and functionality, while SchemaForge handles the database, views, API, data seeding, and schema cloning layers.

 ## Installation

 You can install this package via Composer.
 Run the following command: